Part-time to Full-time (Extended) FAQ

-Students in the Extended Program are permitted to take a reduced course-load during their first year of study.
-They must enroll full-time once they are in the field, and have up to four years to complete all degree requirements.
+Students in the Part-time to Full-time (Extended) Program are permitted to take a reduced course-load during their first year of study.
+They must enroll full-time once they are in practicum, and have up to four years to complete all degree requirements.
 Here are some answers to frequently asked questions.

 What fees do I have to pay each term?
 Is it the same as the regular Two-Year Program students?